statbiophys/OLGA/README.md

     3. python run_pgen.py data/example_seqs.tsv results/example_pgens.tsv --humanTCRB

 ### Specifying a default V(D)J model (or a custom model folder)
 All of the executables will require specifying a V(D)J generative model and genomic data.
-NAME ships with 4 default models that can be indicated by flags, or a custom model folder can be indicated.
+OLGA ships with 4 default models that can be indicated by flags, or a custom model folder can be indicated.

 | Options                                        | Description                                      |
 |------------------------------------------------|--------------------------------------------------|